 Do I need planning permission to install a satellite dish?

 Depends whether the property is in a conservation area or listed building, depends on how high the building is and how many satellite dishes are already on the building.
-Please refer to the Interactive House on the Planning Portal.
+Please see the Interactive House on the Planning Portal.

 In many cases fixing solar panels to the roof of a single family dwelling is likely to be considered 'permitted development' with no need to apply for planning permission.
 There are however, important exceptions and conditions which must be observed.
 These permitted development rights apply to houses.
-If you live in a flat and are considering fitting solar panels please visit the Planning Portal for further updates.
+The Planning Portal has information about fitting solar panels in a flat.